Using Marijuana Might Not Be A Big Deal, But Possession Charges Are

 Marijuana is frequently used recreationally by many people in Pennsylvania.
 While it may be socially acceptable in many circles, it is not tolerated by Penn State or law enforcement in State College.
 If you are caught in possession of marijuana, you need a defense lawyer who has the skills and experience to protect your interests.
 Although possessing under 30 grams of marijuana is third-degree misdemeanor in Pennsylvania, a conviction could still have a negative effect on your status at the university and any future job opportunities.

-At the Law Offices of Lance T. Marshall, we develop your defense against marijuana possession offenses by listening to you and examining all the facts of your case.
-We take the time to make sure we understand all of the variables at play.
-Our goal is to provide you with the best possible defense to ensure the most favorable outcome.
+At the Law Office of Lance T. Marshall, I develop your defense against marijuana possession offenses by listening to you and examining all the facts of your case.
+I take the time to make sure we understand all of the variables at play.
+My goal is to provide you with the best possible defense to ensure the most favorable outcome.

 We Defend Against Possession Of Marijuana And Paraphernalia Charges

 The four most common marijuana possession charges are as follows: